retrosnob/retrosnob.github.io/pythonbook.md

 3. The string is then concatenated on the end of the string literal "The sum is " to form a longer string.
 4. That longer string is then passed to the print function, which prints it out on the screen.

+In summary:
+* The `int` function is used to turn strings into integers.
+You will need to use it when you want to do arithmetic or comparison (e.g. <, >, <=, >
 # More about strings

 # Operators and expressions